 Bhargav is an Indian national currently based out of Bangalore region in Southern India.
 He heads our South Asia team acting as Regional Operations Manager.
 He graduated from the Queen Mary University of London with a master’s in International Business and Politics.
 He holds an MA in Diplomacy from Jindal School of International Affairs and a BA in Economics from the University of Mysore, India.
 He also has Diplomas in Human Resource Management and Journalism.
 His most recent experience was with Pinkerton as an Intelligence Specialist for APAC and EMEA regions where he was trained in strategic and tactical intelligence for corporate risk management services.
 His areas of specialization include migration, security, military- industrial complex, and geopolitical risk.
 He has also interned in a refugee resettlement agency in Buffalo, NY.
 He is proficient in multiple languages including English, Hindi, Urdu, Kannada, Telugu, and French.

 Ragyeshri Sudaroli is an Indian national who is based out of Bangalore, India.
-She works as an Assistant Manager at APAC Assistance.
+She works as a Manager at APAC Assistance.
 She has graduated from the University of Warwick with an MA in International Relations.
 During her course, she focused on studying the Asia-Pacific, BRICS (Brazil, Russia, India, China, and South Africa) and South Asian security.
 She has a B. Com Honors degree, specializing in finance and investment from Christ University.
 She has previously worked as an associate in EY and an assistant manager at Kotak Securities.
 Her area of specialization pertains to security issues, geopolitical risk, research and analysis, stock markets, and macroeconomic theories.
 She speaks English, Kannada, Tamil, and Malayalam.

 Kevin is the writer and producer of Reformasi Weekly, a subscription service analyzing politics and policy-making for international organizations operating in Indonesia.
 He has been writing the report since 2003.
 Subscribers include embassies, journalists, donors, NGOs, banks, fund managers, universities, and resource companies.